hallfox/visual/README.md

-# Assignment 1
+# Assignment 2
-This assignment is all about negating, equalizing, and detecting regions on grayscale images.
+This assignment investigates different methods of edge detection including unsharp masking, Sobel operators, and Laplacian of Gauss.

 # Compilation
 You will need to install opencv 3.0.
 Then just run make.